 - In these increasingly litigious times it is vital that Managers are able to provide positive supporting evidence in the event of a claim.
 The GPS tracking system will monitor how much salt was spread on what roads, at what rate and at what time.
-The system is able to provide a record of all control box functions, route time, salt sensor data, spread rate/width and vehicle speed. - 3.10.3 The tracking system has been provided by Trackyou.
+The system is able to provide a record of all control box functions, route time, salt sensor data, spread rate/width and vehicle speed. - 3.11.3 The Council operates a fleet of gritting vehicles all equipped with an Autologic system which spreads the amount of salt required based on the location, so gritter drivers can concentrate solely on the road and not have to focus on the vehicles spreading settings.
+The Autologic system has been pre-loaded with the Authorities road widths and ensures the optimal amount of salt has been spread to maximise the treatments, meaning salt is not wasted.
+The system provides optimisation and higher levels of road safety, leaving drivers free to concentrate on driving, and providing flexibility in staff deployment as route knowledge is not necessary for the driver.

-3.11 Extreme Weather Protocol
+3.12 Extreme Weather Protocol

-- 3.11.1 On receipt of a severe weather warning an operational control room will be established in Alltami and manned by staff from Streetscene Services who will act as a dedicated point of contact for the Contact Centre staff.
-The staff within the operational control room will have direct contact with Streetscene Coordinators/Supervisors who will be on-site to investigate complaints and mobilize dedicated gritting vehicles under their direct control. - 3.11.2 The operational control room will be responsible for directing all operations and act as a liaison contact to the press office through which all press releases with be made.
+- 3.12.1 On receipt of a severe weather warning an operational control room will be established in Alltami and manned by staff from Streetscene Services who will act as a dedicated point of contact for the Contact Centre staff.
+The staff within the operational control room will have direct contact with Streetscene Coordinators/Supervisors who will be on-site to investigate complaints and mobilise dedicated gritting vehicles under their direct control. - 3.12.2 The operational control room will be responsible for directing all operations and act as a liaison contact to the press office through which all press releases with be made.

-3.12 Community Engagement
+3.13 Community Engagement

-- 3.12.1 Flintshire County Council is committed as part of the "Big Society" agenda to provide assistance in the form of small quantities of rock salt and tools to community and local groups to enable them to assist with the removal of snow and ice off the footpath within the urban areas. - 3.12.2 The Highway Network Manager will write annually, prior to the winter, to all Community Councils and known action groups for contact details of interested parties and for their requirements. - 3.12.3 Contact details provided by these groups will receive daily weather forecasts and details of the proposed daily winter maintenance action, by e-mail, direct from the forecast provider.
+- 3.13.1 Flintshire County Council is committed to provide assistance in the form of small quantities of rock salt and tools to community and local groups to enable them to assist with the removal of snow and ice off the footpaths within the urban areas. - 3.13.2 The Highway Network Manager will write annually, prior to the winter, to all Community Councils and known action groups for contact details of interested parties and for their requirements. - 3.13.3 Contact details provided by these groups will receive daily weather forecasts and details of the proposed daily winter maintenance action, by e-mail, direct from the forecast provider.